linkeddatacenter/kees/README.md

 - **kees:sparqlQueryAskOperation** states the datatype of a literal string containing a sparql query ASK operation.
 - **kees:sparqlUpdateScript** states the datatype of a literal string containing a sparql update scrirpt.

+**Here are a set of proposed terms to be discuss:**

+**kees:KBConfigGraph** states a linked data graph that contains statements that describes the knowledge base itself as a set of RDF triples.

 TODO: A formal definition of kees vocabulary is availabe as a [RDFS file](v1/kees.rdf).

 TODO: KEES language profile restrictions is formally expressed in [SHACL constraints file](v1/kees-profile.rdf)

-**Here are a set of proposed terms to be discuss:**

-**kees:KBConfigGraph** states a linked data graph that contains statements that describes the knowledge base itself as a set of RDF triples.

-## Trust

-**Trust** is another key concept in KEES.
-The [RDF] model allow to mix any kind of information, even information that are incoerent with the language profile.
-For instace, suppose that your Language Profile contains a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different triples (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
-If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are the same person.
-If you are not so sure, you have two possibility: choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the language profile, allowing a person to have more than one mom.
-In any case you need to get an idea about _your_ trust on each statement (both ABox and Tbox) in the knowlege base.

-## The KEES workflow

-A KEES workflow is based on a sequence of four temporal phases called "windows“:

-- a startup  phase (**boot window**)  to initialize the knowledge base just with KEES description
-- a time slot for the population of the Knowledge Base and to link data (**learning window**)
-- a time slot for the data inference (**reasoning window**)
-- a time slot to access the Knowledge Base and answering to questions  (**teaching window**)

-KEES workflow is a continuous integration process.
-A guard SHOULD allow user to query the knowledge base only in the teaching windows.

 ## RDF Store requirement